icopy-site/awesome/docs/awesome/awesome-swift.md

 ### Accessibility
 [back to top](#readme)

-* [Capable](https://github.com/chrs1885/Capable) - Track accessibility features to improve your app for people with certain disabilities.
+* [Capable](https://github.com/chrs1885/Capable) - Keep track of accessibility settings, leverage high contrast colors, and use scalable fonts to enable users with disabilities to use your app.

 ### AI
 *Libs for AI based projects (Machine Learning, Neural Networks etc).* [back to top](#readme)